-In the early 1970’s owner Joe Royer, already heavily involved at on-mountain patrol at Snowbird Resort, was always admiring this obscure mountain range just off I-80 near Elko while traveling back and forth to his hometown in San Francisco.
-After a few more years of bouncing around the world, surfing swells and connecting the dots with people that appreciated the mountains as much as he did, he found himself exploring the Rubies, determined to show others the elegance he saw in a remote mountain range in northeastern Nevada.
+In the early 1970’s owner Joe Royer, already heavily involved in on-mountain patrol at Snowbird Resort, was always admiring this obscure mountain range just off I-80 near Elko while traveling back and forth to his hometown in San Francisco.
+After a few more years of bouncing around the world, surfing swells, and connecting the dots with people that appreciated the mountains as much as he did, he found himself exploring the Rubies, determined to show others the elegance he saw in a remote mountain range in northeastern Nevada.

 And so it started in 1977, crazy at times, plain insane at others- all the while remaining true to the core goal of bringing others into the backcountry to experience the exhilaration of exchanging smiles with friends and family across ridgelines and through sprays of powder snow.

-Throughout the years, the Ruby Mountain family has earned a reputation as one of North America’s best kept secrets- and it’s not just for the skiing.
-From guest experience, dining and accommodations to guide expertise and education- our focus is on you to ensure we go above and beyond your expectations.
+Throughout the years, the Ruby Mountain family has earned a reputation as one of North America’s best-kept secrets- and it’s not just for the skiing.
+From guest experience, dining, and accommodations to guide expertise and education- our focus is on you to ensure we go above and beyond your expectations.

-The “Rubies” got their name during the gold rush days in the 1800’s.
+The “Rubies” got their name during the gold rush days in the 1800s.
 The U.S. Army came to Nevada to help early pioneers find routes to California.
 Soldiers began panning for gold in the range’s streambeds.
 They found garnets, which they mistook for rubies.
-But it’s no misnomer–with their alpine scenery, abundant wildlife and water, the Rubies are considered the crown jewel of the Great Basin Region.
+But it’s no misnomer–with their alpine scenery, abundant wildlife, and water, the Rubies are considered the crown jewel of the Great Basin Region.